 - Q: Am I entitled to dissenters' rights? - A: In connection with the offer, Motor Cargo shareholders do not have dissenter's rights.
-Under Utah law, however, Motor Cargo shareholders who choose not to tender their shares in the offer may exercise dissenters' rights in connection with the merger. - Q: Do the statements on the cover page regarding this preliminary prospectus being subject to change and the registration statement filed with the Securities and Exchange Commission not yet being effective mean that the offer has not commenced? - A: No. Completion of this preliminary prospectus and effectiveness of the registration statement are not necessary for the offer to commence.
-We cannot, however, accept for exchange any shares tendered in the offer until the registration statement is declared effective by the Securities and Exchange Commission and the other conditions to our offer have been satisfied or waived.
-The offer will commence when we mail this preliminary prospectus and the related letter of election and transmittal to Motor Cargo shareholders. - Q: Is Union Pacific's financial condition relevant to my decision to tender my shares in the offer? - A: Yes.
+Under Utah law, however, Motor Cargo shareholders who choose not to tender their shares in the offer may exercise dissenters' rights in connection with the merger. - Q: Do the statements which appeared on the cover page of the preliminary prospectus regarding the preliminary prospectus being subject to change and the registration statement filed with the Securities and Exchange Commission not yet being effective mean that the offer had not commenced? - A: No. Completion of the preliminary prospectus and effectiveness of the registration statement were not necessary for the offer to commence.
+We could not, however, accept for exchange any shares tendered in the offer until the registration statement was declared effective by the Securities and Exchange Commission and the other conditions to our offer have been satisfied or waived.
+The offer commenced when we mailed the preliminary prospectus and the related letter of election and transmittal to Motor Cargo shareholders.
+The registration statement was declared effective by the Securities and Exchange Commission on November 29, 2001. - Q: Is Union Pacific's financial condition relevant to my decision to tender my shares in the offer? - A: Yes.
 If you elect to receive Union Pacific common stock, your shares of Motor Cargo common stock accepted in the offer will be exchanged for shares of Union Pacific common stock and so you should consider our financial condition before you decide to become one of our shareholders through the offer.
-In considering Union Pacific's financial condition, you should review the documents incorporated by reference in this preliminary prospectus because they contain detailed business, financial and other information about us. - Q: Where can I find out more information about Union Pacific and Motor Cargo? - A: You can find out information about Union Pacific and Motor Cargo from various sources described under "Additional Information" on the page preceding the table of contents and "Where You Can Find More Information" on page 82. - Q: Who can I call with questions about the offer? - A: You can contact our information agent, Morrow & Co., Inc., collect at (212) 754-8000 or toll-free at (800) 654-2468 if you represent a bank or brokerage firm, or (800) 607-0888 if you are a shareholder.
+In considering Union Pacific's financial condition, you should review the documents incorporated by reference in this prospectus because they contain detailed business, financial and other information about us. - Q: Where can I find out more information about Union Pacific and Motor Cargo? - A: You can find out information about Union Pacific and Motor Cargo from various sources described under "Additional Information" on the page preceding the table of contents and "Where You Can Find More Information" on page 82. - Q: Who can I call with questions about the offer? - A: You can contact our information agent, Morrow & Co., Inc., collect at (212) 754-8000 or toll-free at (800) 654-2468 if you represent a bank or brokerage firm, or (800) 607-0888 if you are a shareholder.

 This brief summary does not contain all of the information that may be important to you.
-You should carefully read this entire document and the documents which we have filed with the Securities and Exchange Commission, which we often refer to as the "SEC" in this preliminary prospectus.
+You should carefully read this entire document and the documents which we have filed with the Securities and Exchange Commission, which we often refer to as the "SEC" in this prospectus.
 For information on how to obtain the documents that we have filed with the SEC, see "Additional Information" on the page preceding the table of contents and "Where You Can Find More Information" on page 82.